 In this way lies the attempt to wed Wilde to the cartoons by throwing together a confetti of dubious and disconnected tropes such as aestheticism, Irishness, and whiteness, in the hope that her “monkey-business” will be the issue of a convenient marriage.

 The reductionist truth is that Wilde was not being likened to the African-American, the Chinaman, or the Paddy, any more than he was to the white American who is also included in similar examples in the book (caption plate 2).
 Satirists were simply throwing anything ‘other’ at the aesthetic fad that Wilde represented for would-be comic effect and such comparisons do not seem to have been racially motivated.
 Just a week before the “The Aesthetic Craze” appeared, Harper’s Weekly had featured Wilde in the shape of a mushroom and in another well-known image he was being likened to the moon.

-The more threads of the the racial milieu that Mendelssohn weaves, the more one detects the practice to racialize Wilde.
-By turns of the page we are nagged by the presumption of Wilde being inherently connected to a racial milieu rather than being coupled to it by happenstance.
+The more threads of the the racial milieu that Mendelssohn weaves, the more one detects a practice to racialize Wilde.
+By turns of the page we are nagged by the presumption that Wilde is being inherently connected to a racial milieu rather than merely by happenstance.
 Worse is the more serious allegation that Wilde himself invited racist tendencies.

 How does the book achieve this?